msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 ![Filter](/docs/coldchain/images/breach_filter.png)

-1. The list can display a fixed number of sensors per page.
-On the bottom left corner, you can see how many sensors are currently displayed on your screen.
+1. The list can display a fixed number of breaches per page.
+On the bottom left corner, you can see how many breaches are currently displayed on your screen.

 ![Page](/docs/introduction/images/list_showing.png)